 Emergency vehicles are exempted from the requirements of this provision.

-Killing Of Birds: It shall be unlawful for any person to take or kill any birds, or to rob or destroy any nest, egg or young of any bird in violation of the laws of the state.
+Killing Of Birds: It shall be unlawful for any person to take or kill any bird, or to rob, take or destroy any nest, egg or young of any bird in violation of the laws of the state or federal government.

-Malicious Impounding: It shall be unlawful for any person maliciously to secrete or impound the animal of another.
+Malicious Impounding: It shall be unlawful for any person maliciously to sequester or impound the animal of another.
 (Ord.
 1994-O-3, 2-10-1994)

 5-2-10: BITES; DUTY TO REPORT: